Piyush9301/KrishiMitra-AI-SOFTWARE/README.md

 | Soil Analysis | NPK and recommendation values are randomly generated in-browser |
 | Yield Optimization & Planning | Chart data (uptake, water use, projections) is randomly generated in-browser |

-**Intended purpose:** give farmers a fast, visual read on expected yield, soil nutrient status, and planning guidance — with the IoT sensor pipeline (already live) as the natural real-data input once a model is wired in.
+**Hackathon vision (per the pitch deck):** a **Gemini AI**-powered core engine performing predictive analysis on IoT + profile + market data, with a separate **Vision AI / Deep Learning** model for real-time pest and disease detection from camera images, all delivered through a live audio chat interface.

 **What's already in place to build on:**
 - A working ingestion pipeline for real soil/environmental sensor data (`/api/iot`)
 - A farmer profile with historical yield-by-crop-by-year data — a natural training feature set
+- Two research references identified for the modeling approach:
+  - *Integrating Climate Management and Remote Sensing Data for Crop Yield Estimation with Multimodal Vision Transformers*
+  - *Multimodal Data Fusion and Deep Ensemble Learning for Accurate Crop Yield Prediction*

 **Not yet available:** training data/pipeline, a served model, or an accuracy figure — so none is claimed here.
-See [Roadmap](#-roadmap) for the natural next step (replacing the simulated outputs with a model trained on the IoT + profile history data already being collected).
+See [Roadmap](#-roadmap) for the natural next step (replacing simulated outputs with a model trained on the IoT + profile history data already being collected).

 ---